Baxter Springs, Kansas: American frontier

+Nineteenth-century biographical sketches describe Baxter as an imposing figure.
+He stood around six feet, four inches tall and weighed roughly 250 pounds.
+Local historical anecdotes paint him as an eccentric, fiercely independent, and highly argumentative man who frequently found himself at odds with neighboring homesteaders and local authorities.

 Civil War era

 During the American Civil War, the United States government built several rudimentary military posts at present-day Baxter Springs, fortifying what had been a trading post: Fort Baxter, Camp Ben Butler and Camp Hunter.
 This was to protect settlers against the Confederate regulars and partisan guerrillas operating in the eastern part of state.

 On October 4, 1863, some 400 men of the pro-Southern Quantrill's raiders were passing on their way to Texas for the winter.
 They attacked Fort Blair.
 Part of the garrison was away from the fort on assignment.
 The remainder, mostly United States Colored Troops, held the fort with few casualties.
 Quantrill's men later encountered an unrelated detachment of 103 Union troops out on the prairie.
 The Confederates overwhelmed them, killing nearly all the Union men, including many after they were captured.

 After temporarily reinforcing the fort, the United States abandoned the Baxter Springs area later that year.
 It moved its troops to the better fortified Fort Scott, Kansas.
 Before leaving, US forces tore down and destroyed Fort Baxter to make it unusable for hostiles.

+Following the Civil War, Baxter Springs became known as one of the wildest cowtowns of the West.
+Drovers bringing herds of cattle northward found the town a welcome respite after three to four months on the dusty trail.
+They made the most of the numerous saloons and other attractions of what is now known as the "First Cowtown in Kansas."